The Town of Webster is working on an innovative project during 2018 to restore and protect water quality in Shipbuilders Creek.

 For a project overview, click here to view the Project Brochure.

-Participants installing rain barrels, rain gardens and/or stream protection will receive free plantings or a gift card from a local garden center based upon the green infrastructure they install.
+Participants installing rain barrels, rain gardens and/or stream protection will receive incentives based upon the green infrastructure they install.
 Homeowners living directly along Shipbuilders Creek have a special opportunity to help restore this community resource and are especially encouraged to participate.
 Non-homeowners living in the Shipbuilders Watershed can also participate in streamside restoration and cleanups and storm drain marking events planned during the Project.

 Refer to the map of the Shipbuilder’s Creek Watershed shown on this page to determine if you live within the Shipbuilder’s Creek Watershed boundaries and may be eligible to participate in this program.